grafana/plugin-tools/docusaurus/docs/migration-guide/v8.x-v9.x/index.md

 # Migrate plugins from Grafana version 8.x to 9.x

-Follow the instructions in this section to migrate plugins from version 8.x to 9.x.
+Follow these instructions to migrate plugins from version 8.x to 9.x.

 ## 9.0 breaking changes